regpy/regpy/doc/sphinx/source/Operators.rst

 The evaluation method
 ---------------------

 The `_eval` method for a linear operator only takes one mandatory input usually named `x`.
 The method is only called by the super method `eval` which it self receives the input when an instances of the class gets called on a particular values.
 To be sure that the argument is in the domain the super method `eval` which should not be touched asserts if the argument belongs to the space.
 So the method that you have to implement can assume that `x` belongs to the domain which you have specified in the initialization.
 Your method is then required to return a value that belongs to the codomain.
 This property will be asserted in the evaluation to guarantee that the implementation is returning a valid object which can be treated as an element in the codomain.

 Example
 ^^^^^^^

-For the example, of the two dimensional Fourier transform we can use the `numpy` FFT implementation and define the evaluation as
+For the example of the two dimensional Fourier transform we can use the `numpy` FFT implementation and define the evaluation as

 .. code-block:: python